SovnSkyrim/Aldrnari/README.md

 ### Ultrawide Options

-I have an ultra-wide, it's just not worth it in my opinion.
+I have an ultra-wide, but it's just not worth the hassle of setting Skyrim up for it, in my opinion.
 Skyrim isn't made for it; if you disagree, check [this guide](https://docs.google.com/document/d/1D3Yapmu_IkTWSszJ4h9wpNxgNLCi46f7XiJknpdMb6E/edit?usp=sharing) by my friend Mantis for compatibility with such screens.

 ### I have a question